Election Markup Language: Overview

-Design of EML
+Design

 The goal of the committee is to develop an Election Markup Language (EML) for end-to-end use within the election process.
 This is a set of data and message definitions described as a set of XML schemas and covering a wide range of transactions that occurs during various phases and stages of the life cycle of an election.
 To achieve this, the committee decided that it required a common terminology and definition of election processes that could be understood internationally.
 The committee therefore started by defining the generic election process models described here.

 These processes are illustrative, covering the vast majority of election types and forming a basis for defining the Election Markup Language itself.
 EML has been designed such that elections that do not follow this process model should still be able to use EML as a basis for the exchange of election-related messages.

 EML is focused on defining open, secure, standardised and interoperable interfaces between components of election systems and thereby providing transparent and secure interfaces between various parts of an election system.
 The scope of election security, integrity and audit included in these interface descriptions and the related discussions are intended to cover security issues pertinent only to the standardised interfaces and not to the internal or external security requirements of the various components of election systems.